BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/README.md

     </tbody>
 </table>

-This table shows us that the Federated Averaging method don't have a big impact on the accuracy of the model.
+This table demonstrates that the Federated Averaging method doesn't provide an enormous impact on the accuracy of the model.
 We lost approximately 0.04 in accuracy.
-But, the federated learning take more iterations, we can ask if this has a big impact on the time of convergences.
+But, the federated learning take more iterations, we can ask if this produces a significant impact on the time of convergences.

 <table>
     <thead>